 So what can we do?
 Well, actually a lot.
 Natural supplements can help you combat several of the Alzheimer’s symptoms and slow its progress—with little or no side effects.
 Here’s a list of what many people find works:

 This “mother” hormone boosts nerve growth and balances the release of the correct chemicals in the brain.
 It helps nerves make connections again, allowing for memories to be formed.
 Since is a “pro hormone,” you must consult your doctor before taking it, especially if you are at high risk for or have had cancer in the past.
 What seems to work for many: Between 50–100 mg per day

 Known for its inflammation-fighting properties, curcumin has been used as a substitute to NSAIDs.
-Researchers are increasingly finding that Alzheimer’s patients have many inflammatory symptoms, so many are successfully using curcumin to help them.
+Researchers are increasingly finding that natural remedies for Alzheimer patients have many inflammatory symptoms, so many are successfully using curcumin to help them.
 Just remember, curcumin has been used in the east as a culinary spice for its digestion-boosting effects, so use with care if you have gallstones or kidney stones.
 What seems to work for many 1–4 g of extract per day

 This Chinese herb is known to reduce excito-toxicity, a condition in which neurons may be damaged or killed due to over-stimulation.
 Huperzine A appears to have beneficial effects on improvement of cognitive function and daily activities of patients with Alzheimer’s disease.
 What seems to work for many: 300–500 mcg per day

 It’s an essential fatty acid that encloses nerve cells.
 It strengthens cell membranes and protects them from damage, particularly in the early stages of Alzheimer’s.
 What seems to work for many: 300 mg divided into 3 equal doses through the day